-Sit down and organize your debts and be sure to list them all, from the smallest to the largest amount you owe.
-Pay all your larger loans with minimum payments and use all of your excess funds to pay down your smallest debt.
+Sit down, and list all your debts.
+Organize them from the smallest to the largest balance.
+Pay your larger loans with minimum payments, and use all of your excess funds to pay off your smallest debt.
 Once the smallest debt is paid off, deal with the next smallest debt and so on.
 Your small debts should all disappear one by one, allowing you to free up more cash that you can use to pay off the largest debt you have, until you are completely debt-free.

-Create a budget so you can map out all your expenses and find ways to limit your spending.
+Map out all your expenses, find ways to limit your spending, and create a budget.
 Once you’ve set up a budget, make sure to stick to it.
-Fortunately, there are free smartphone apps available to help you track your spending habits so you can stay on budget.
+Use an app to help you track your spending habits so you can stay on budget.

-Preparing a grocery list before going shopping helps you avoid impulsive buying and creates good planning habits you can use in other areas of your finances.
+A grocery list helps you avoid impulsive buying and creates good planning habits you can use in other areas of your finances.

 Instead of splurging or using your tax refund for a grand vacation, use it to pay off your debt.
 Commit to using whatever extra income you have towards paying off your credit cards and loans.

 Check out your closet and look around your home.
-Sell whatever belongings or items you have that you no longer use when you need to make some quick cash.
+Sell belongings or items that you no longer use.

 The debt trap can be overwhelming and embarrassing.
 If you feel like there is no way out, seek help from certified credit counseling experts.
 They can give you sound advice regarding your financial struggles and help you find the right debt-relief solutions for you.